PuntoCommerce/marketing-cloud-connector/doc/doc2/2_1_Handler-Installation.md

 	To do so, activate a different code version (in Business Manager, go to **Administration > Site Development > Code Deployment**) and then reactivate your current code version.
 This ensures that the necessary job-step types are registered correctly, which is necessary before importing.

-4. Import the metadata, custom objects, and jobs definitions into your Commerce Cloud environment.
+4. Import the metadata, custom objects, and jobs definitions into your B2C Commerce environment.

 	XML definitions can be found in the [/site_template/ directory](https://github.com/SalesforceCommerceCloud/handler-framework/tree/develop/sites/site_template).